ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the DNS domain.
 Required.

 `--json`
-:   The JSON file or JSON string used to describe a global load balancer.
+:   The JSON file or JSON string that is used to describe a global load balancer.
 Required.
     - The required fields in JSON data are `name`, `fallback_pool` and `default_pools` :
         - `name` : The DNS hostname to associate with your load balancer.
         - `fallback_pool` : The pool ID to use when all other pools are detected as unhealthy.